Scotland on Sunday

-Scotland on Sunday is a Scottish Sunday newspaper, published in Edinburgh by JPIMedia and consequently assuming the role of Sunday sister to its daily stablemate The Scotsman.
+Scotland on Sunday is a Scottish Sunday newspaper, published in Edinburgh by National World and consequently assuming the role of Sunday sister to its daily stablemate The Scotsman.
 It was originally printed in broadsheet format but in 2013 was relaunched as a tabloid.
 Since this latest relaunch it comprises three parts, the newspaper itself which includes the original "Insight" section, a sports section and Spectrum magazine which incorporates At Home, originally a separate magazine.

 It backed a 'No' vote in the referendum on Scottish independence.

 History

 Scotland on Sunday was launched on 7 August 1988 and was priced at 40p.

 Ultimate ownership of Scotland on Sunday has changed several times since launch.
 The Scotsman Publications Limited, which also produces The Scotsman, Edinburgh Evening News and the Herald & Post series of free newspapers in Edinburgh, Fife, West Lothian and Perth, was bought by the Canadian millionaire Roy Thomson in 1953.

 In 1995, the group was sold to the billionaire Barclay Brothers for £85 million.
 They moved the group from its landmark Edinburgh office on North Bridge, which is now an upmarket hotel, to new offices in Holyrood Road, near where the Scottish Parliament Building was subsequently built.
 Then in December 2005 the paper, along with the other Scotsman Publications titles, was sold to Edinburgh-based newspaper group Johnston Press in a £160 million deal.
 Johnston Press entered administration in November 2018.
 Its assets were acquired by JPIMedia.